mahendraiqbal/resume-cv/README.md

 - editing experience responsibility -> break if too long
 - order things by date
 - lifecycle method to match document title with users name
-- autofill like the chrome and fireforx one is ugly as shit
+- autofill like the chrome and firefox one is ugly as shit
+- check out other people versions